andyneff/dot/README.md

 1. `git clone https://github.com/andyneff/dot.git ~/.dot`
 2. `~/.dot/install.bsh`
     - The script will walk you trough creating your ssh key on your computer, if you haven't, and cloning the submodules, and then finally installing all your dot files.
-    - On Windows 10, this needs to be done in bash running with admin privileges due to symlink limitations (Right click "Git Bash" and select "More" -> "Run as Administrator")
-    - If you are unable to run with admin privileges, you will have to run: `FORCE_LN=1 ~/.dot/install.bsh`
-        - However, this will copy the files instead of symlinking them, making committing changing back to the repo harder
-        - Note this can be accomplished editing the `dot.env` file in your dot_repos with something like:

-              if [ "$(hostname)" = "problem computer name here" ]; then FORCE_LN=1
-              fi

 # Updating